-It is commonly held that, because distant stars are so many light years from earth, they must have existed for billions of years.
-Evolutionists claim this as evidence for an extremely old universe because of the time it has taken for starlight to reach us.
+It is commonly held that because distant stars are so many light years from earth, they must have existed for billions of years.
+Evolutionists claim this as evidence for an extremely old universe because of the time it has taken starlight to reach us.

 What if the distance of stars from the earth has nothing to do with time?

 Is it possible, when God created the stars, that He turned on lights in the heavens that were immediately perceivable on earth?

 That stars are so far away has nothing to do with how long they have existed.
 Imagine determining the age of Detroit by the distance it is from Hanoi.
 We all exist, along with a seemingly infinite sea of stars and planets, in the universe.
 We just happen to be in different places.
 Our distance from one another does not determine our age.
 Besides.
 How can time be measured accurately in this way if the universe is expanding?
 How scientific is it when scientists bend a bow at a moving target?

 What if there is a God who created the entire universe of stars and planets at great distances from each other at one point in time?
 Distance would have no bearing on time.